What Happens at Trial?

 Most states require that a 12-person jury in a personal injury case be unanimous in finding for the plaintiff or the defendant, though some states allow for verdicts based on a majority as low as 9 to 3.
 If the jury fails to reach a unanimous (or sufficient majority) verdict and finds itself at a standstill (a "hung" jury), the judge may declare a "mistrial," after which the case may be dismissed or the trial may start over again from the jury selection stage.

-Don't Go to Trial Alone: Contact an Attorney
+Don't Go to Trial Alone: Contact an Attorney for a Free Evaluation

 If you're going to trial, chances are you have legal counsel at your side.
 But if you've made it this far on your own, you may want to consider hiring a personal injury lawyer to help guide you through what is typically a complex process.
 A good first step is to get in touch with a seasoned attorney, who will analyze your case free of charge.